ranjit9943/Smart_Note_Pad/README.md

-# TEXTALCHEMY
+# SMART NOTEPAD

 # overview

-TextAlchemy is a web-based text manipulation tool designed to provide a wide range of text editing and transformation capabilities.
+Smart Notepad is a web-based text manipulation tool designed to provide a wide range of text editing and transformation capabilities.
 The website offers various features that allow users to perform complex text operations efficiently and conveniently.
-Here are some key aspects of TextAlchemy:
+Here are some key aspects of this project:

 # Features:
  * **Case Conversion:** Convert text to uppercase, lowercase, title case, or sentence case.